-Contacts who were first added to HubSpot via a list import, CRM integration (including Salesforce), or an API may appear with an original source type of Offline Source.
+Contacts who were first added to HubSpot via a list import, CRM integration (including Salesforce), or an API may have an original source of Offline Source.

-- Integration: The contact was created via a third-party software that you have integrated with HubSpot.
-Please note that not all integrations will appear under Integration here.
-Some integrations will appear under API depending on what information is being passed to HubSpot.
+- Integration: the contact was created via a third-party software that you have integrated with HubSpot.
+Keep in mind that some integrations will appear under API key depending on what information is being passed to HubSpot.

-It is possible for the original source type to change if contacts visited your site before being added to HubSpot.
-If, after being added, these contacts convert on a form or click through an email to a page with the HubSpot Tracking code on it, HubSpot will try to match the contact with any previous visits based on cookies.
-If a match is made, HubSpot will update the Original Source Type property to reflect the source of the contact's earliest visit to your site.
-For more information on this, check out this article.
+It is also possible for the original source to change if it was updated manually or if a contact visited your site before being added to HubSpot.
+If these contacts convert on a form or click through an email to a page with the HubSpot tracking code on it, HubSpot will try to match the contact with any previous visits based on cookies.
+If a match is made, HubSpot will update the Original Source property to reflect the source of the contact's earliest visit to your site.
+Learn more about why a contact's original source changed.